InnerSourceCommons/innersourcecommons.org/content/community/_index.md

     <div class="row justify-content-center">
       <div class="col-12 text-center">
         <p class="section-title mb-5 mt-3 h1">How We Work</p>
-        <p>Affiliation with the ISC is tied to individuals, not companies.
+        <p>Affiliation with the InnerSource Commons is tied to individuals, not companies.
 We've included some guidance on how we work below.
 No fees are required to participate.
-ISC content is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.</p>
+Content is made available under the <a href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.</p>
       </div>
       <div class="col-md-4 col-sm-6 mb-4">
         <div class="feature-card text-center">
           <i class="ti-bookmark-alt mb-3"></i>
           <h4 class="mb-2">Tools & Resources</h4>
           <p>Most of our discussions happen in Slack.
-We have public and private projects on <a href="http://github.com/InnerSourceCommons"">GitHub</a> and store a lot of our working documents in gDrive.
+We have public and private projects on <a href="http://github.com/InnerSourceCommons">GitHub</a> and store a lot of our working documents in gDrive.
 Join the respective working group Slack channel to get access.
           </p>
         </div>
       </div>